All About African 4G LTE

 - Seychelles: Airtel deployed a 4G/LTE network in November 2014.

-- Kenya: Safaricom launched LTE-Advanced in December 2014.
+- Kenya: Safaricom launched LTE-Advanced in December 2014 and has 500 4G base stations as of early 2017.
 Airtel and Orange are allowed to test 4G.

 - Ethiopia: Ethio Telecom launched 4G service in March 2015.